 Medical Billing for Pediatric Dental Services

 - CDT Codes vs. Medical Codes: CDT (Current Dental Terminology) codes are specific to dental procedures, while medical codes, such as CPT (Current Procedural Terminology) codes, are used for medical services.
-Some dental procedures, especially those related to oral surgery or dental trauma, may require medical billing using specific medical codes.
+Some dental procedures, may require medical billing using specific medical codes, such as CPT codes for dental trauma treatment or oral surgery.
+Medical-dental cross coding involves submitting dental procedures to a patient’s medical plan rather than their dental insurance, when the dental work is medically necessary.

 - Coordination of Benefits: Understanding the coordination of benefits is important, if your pediatric patient has both dental and medical insurance coverage.
 Typically, dental insurance is for dental services, while medical insurance is primarily for medical services.
 However, certain situations may arise where both insurances can be utilized to maximize coverage.
 Consulting with both insurance providers can help clarify the coordination of benefits for the patient’s needs.
 In certain situations, medical insurance will provide full coverage, leaving dental benefits available for your patients and their families for other non-covered procedures.